foughtmoss/Questionable/README.md

 1. **Question Generator** : A Python script that generates a new daily question using the **Gemini API**.
 2. **Telegram Bot** : A bot that retrieves the latest question from a **Supabase database** and publishes it as a poll in a Telegram group.

-Every day, via **GitHub Actions**, the question generator runs automatically, stores the question in Supabase, and triggers the Telegram bot to publish it.
+Every day, via **GitHub Actions**, the question generator runs automatically, stores the question in Supabase.
+Finally the Telegram bot is triggered, retrieves the question and publish it.

 ---